 The term "Mediterranean cuisine" can mean many things, typically including dishes that have their roots in such countries as France, Spain, Italy, Greece, Turkey, Lebanon, and a number of other places.
 And this term could indeed be used to describe Maria's in East Braintree, as it is basically a Greek-owned Italian restaurant that has a few Greek items scattered among its mostly Italian menu.
-But this homey spot feels more like an Italian eatery than anything else, and for good reason; the dining spot was first opened more than 60 years ago by a woman who came from a town near Florence and Bologna, and it remained Italian-owned until the late 1970s, when it was sold to a Greek family who have since kept the menu focused mainly on Italian food.
+But this homey spot feels more like an Italian eatery than anything else, and for good reason; the dining spot was first established more than 60 years ago by a woman who came from a town near Florence and Bologna, and it remained Italian-owned until the late 1970s, when it was sold to a Greek family who have since kept the menu focused mainly on Italian food.
 And Maria's remains a popular local spot today, known for the most part as a family-friendly place that is completely unpretentious, friendly, and reasonably priced.

 Located between Weymouth Landing and the Quincy border in a brick and wood building that looks like it had once been someone's home, Maria's Restaurant sits along a busy thoroughfare yet is easily overlooked due to the fact that this stretch of Route 53 is mainly industrial and residential, with relatively few retail/commercial businesses.
-The interior of the dining spot is quite a bit larger than it appears to be from the outside, with a bar area by the entrance and two spacious dining rooms that extend toward the back.
+The interior of the dining spot is quite a bit larger than it appears to be from the outside, with a tiny bar area by the entrance and two spacious dining rooms that extend toward the back.
 Italian touches seem to be everywhere, from arches, wall murals, and knickknacks to romantic-looking sconces and rustic lanterns.
 Most of the seating consists of vinyl booths, though there are some tables and chairs as well (including large tables for bigger groups of diners).

 Maria's is one of those restaurants that gets very little coverage by food bloggers or the traditional media, yet is a pretty popular spot, at least among the locals from East Braintree, Quincy, and Weymouth.
 And it seems as though this is just fine with the folks who run it, as they get to see familiar faces week in and week out--and are every bit as friendly with newcomers as they are with long-timers.
 If you are a fan of old-fashioned Italian restaurants (or old fashioned Greek restaurants), you might want to give this pleasant South Shore eatery a shot.

-Copyright © 2012, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2012-2016, Boston's Hidden Restaurants (www.hiddenboston.com).